-The test set for the sine comprises of some 100 Million floating point numbers in the range from -10^{300} to 10^{300} .
+The test set for the sine comprises of some 100 million floating point numbers in the range from -10^{300} to 10^{300} .

-Guaranteed accuracy does not come free of cost, expecially when the entire implementation is performed in Matlab itself, suffering from interpretation overhead.
+Guaranteed accuracy does not come free of cost, especially when the entire implementation is performed in Matlab itself, suffering from interpretation overhead.
 For the sine of a single floating point number the verified computation takes about 700 times the computing of an approximate computation.
-However, the first is correct to the last digit, whereas, especially for large arguments, the latter may be afflicted with large errors.
-For example, format long; x = 2^60; sin(x), sin(intval(x))
+For vector input interpretation overhead decreases.
+For example, vectors of length 100 take about 200 times more computing for the verified sine.